Quick Answer

 | Hoarse voice | Common | Less typical |

 A throat swab is the only definitive test.
-Doccy doctors can assess your symptoms clinically via telehealth and advise whether a swab or antibiotic prescription is appropriate for your situation.
+Doccy doctors can assess symptoms clinically via telehealth and advise whether a swab or antibiotic prescription is appropriate.

 Is Tonsillitis Contagious While on Antibiotics?

-For bacterial tonsillitis - no, not after 24-48 hours of treatment with fever gone.
-For viral tonsillitis, antibiotics make absolutely no difference to contagiousness.
+For bacterial tonsillitis, transmission risk drops after 24–48 hours of treatment once fever has gone.
+For viral tonsillitis, antibiotics make no difference to contagiousness.

 Bacterial tonsillitis on antibiotics

-Antibiotics - penicillin V or amoxicillin in most Australian cases - rapidly reduce the bacterial load in your throat.
-After 24-48 hours on the correct antibiotic, with fever resolved, you are generally non-contagious.
+Antibiotics (penicillin V or amoxicillin in most Australian cases) rapidly reduce the bacterial load in the throat.
+After 24–48 hours on the correct antibiotic, with fever resolved, someone is generally non-contagious.
 Most employers and schools accept this as the return-to-work threshold.

 Complete the full course.
-This is non-negotiable.
-Most people feel better by day 3, and most people are tempted to stop there.
-Don't.
+Most people feel better by day 3 and feel tempted to stop there.
+Stopping early raises the risk of rebound infection and complications.

 Viral tonsillitis on antibiotics

-Antibiotics are completely ineffective against viruses.
-If viral tonsillitis is treated with antibiotics - which would be inappropriate prescribing - you remain just as contagious as without them.
-The contagious period only ends when symptoms resolve.
+Antibiotics are ineffective against viruses.
+If viral tonsillitis is treated with antibiotics (inappropriate prescribing), contagiousness is unchanged.
+The contagious period ends when symptoms resolve.

-Key Takeaway: Bacterial: non-contagious after 24-48 hrs on antibiotics + fever gone.
-Viral: contagious until symptoms resolve, full stop.
+Bacterial tonsillitis: generally non-contagious after 24–48 hrs on antibiotics with fever gone.
+Viral tonsillitis: contagious until symptoms resolve.

 When is it Safe to Return to Work or School?